ibm-cloud-docs/vpc/fl-ordering.md

   * **VPC** - Select a VPC.
 All network traffic within the selected VPC is logged.
   * **Subnet** -  Select a VPC and a subnet within the selected VPC.
 All traffic within the selected subnet is logged.
-  * **Instance** - Select a VPC and a VSI that exists within the selected VPC.
-All traffic for the VSI is logged.
+  * **Instance** - Select a VPC and a virtual server instance that exists within the selected VPC.
+All traffic for the virtual server instance is logged.
-  * **Interface** - Select a VPC, a VSI within the selected VPC, and a specific network interface for the selected VSI.
+  * **Interface** - Select a VPC, a virtual server instance within the selected VPC, and a specific network interface for the selected virtual server instance.
 All traffic for the selected network interface is logged.

   For example: